gaurav337/adaptive-ttc/road.md

 keyword = last_line.split(':')[0].strip().lower().replace(' ', '_')
 # "keyerror", "indentationerror", "assertionerror", etc.
 ```
-One-hot or label-encode the top 15 most common keywords in your dataset.
-This captures what went wrong semantically, not just structurally.
+One-hot or label-encode the top 10–15 most common keywords observed in your **pilot** (Phase 3).
+With a small dataset, don't pre-allocate categories for exceptions you haven't actually seen — it just adds empty columns.

 Your tabular feature dict should look like:
 ```python